What Happens to Astronauts During a Government Shutdown?

 The United Launch Alliance, a joint venture of Lockheed Martin and Boeing—and a SpaceX competitor—got in just under the wire with a launch Friday night from Cape Canaveral Air Force Station in Florida.
 ULA’s Atlas V rocket carried a surveillance satellite from the U.S. Air Force.

 The government shutdown comes on the anniversary of President Trump’s inauguration, and as NASA enters its second year without a permanent administrator.
 NASA chiefs are chosen by the White House and must be confirmed by the Senate.
-The Trump administration announced its pick, Oklahoma congressman Jim Bridenstine, last fall, but his nomination has stalled as Democrats and Republicans argue over his credentials and Congress works through a staggering to-do list.
+The Trump administration announced its pick, Oklahoma congressman Jim Bridenstine, last summer, but his nomination has stalled as Democrats and Republicans argue over his credentials and Congress works through a staggering to-do list.
 This week, after lawmakers failed to break a deadlock over federal protections for young, undocumented immigrants, Senate Democrats and some Republicans responded by blocking a House bill that would buy Congress more time to negotiate a long-term budget deal.
 (For more on what’s happening, read my colleague Russell Berman here.)

 The White House also has yet to nominate a deputy administrator for NASA.
-Even the chief financial officer who signed recent NASA’s shutdown plan, Andrew Hunter, is serving on an interim basis.
+Even the chief financial officer who signed NASA’s recent shutdown plan, Andrew Hunter, is serving on an interim basis.

 NASA says it takes the agency less than half a day to run through all its shutdown procedures and commence operations with a skeleton crew.
 Getting the government back up and running again may take much longer than that.
 The 2013 shutdown, a showdown between former President Barack Obama and Republicans over Obamacare, lasted 16 days, the third-longest in U.S. history.
 It’s not yet clear what will happen in the next few days.
 If it’s any comfort, remember that while Washington is at a standstill, the Earth is still spinning, joined in its journey around the sun by three federal employees who won’t stop working.